Yelp/paasta/docs/source/contributing.rst

 -------------------
 * Make a branch.
 WRITE TESTS FIRST (TDD)!
 Add features.

 * Submit your branch for review.
-Include the "paasta" group.
+Include the "PaaSTA" group.
 Communicate with the team to select a single designated Primary Reviewer.

 * After ShipIts, merge your branch to master.